1340 (February or March)

 Order of the Garter

-John’s father, King Edward, and his brother Edward became a member of the newly founded Order of the Garter.
+John’s father and brother, King Edward and Edward the Black Prince, became a member of the newly founded Order of the Garter.

 The Black Death